TomOnTime/utfutil/README.md

 ## Dealing with UTF-16 files you receive from Windows.

-Ever have code that worked for years until you received a file from a MS-Windows system that just didn't work at all?
+Have you encountered this situation?
+Code that has worked for years suddenly breaks.
+It turns out someone tried to use it with a file that came from a MS-Windows system and everything breaks.
 Looking at a hex dump you realize every other byte is \0.
 WTF?
 No, UTF.
 More specifically UTF-16LE with an optional BOM.

 What does all that mean?
 Well, first you should read ["The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)"](http://www.joelonsoftware.com/articles/Unicode.html) by Joel Spolsky.

 Now you are an expert.
 You can spend an afternoon trying to figure out how the heck to put all that together and use `golang.org/x/text/encoding/unicode` to decode UTF-16LE.
 However I've already done that for you.
-Now you can take the easy way out change ioutil.ReadFile() to utfutil.ReadFile().
+Now you can take the easy way out change `ioutil.ReadFile()` to `utfutil.ReadFile()`.
 Everything will just work.

 ### utfutil.ReadFile() is the equivalent of ioutil.ReadFile()